Home » Report Writing Format » Report Writing Format

 On the occasion of World Literacy Day, ABC Public School, Delhi has taken an oath to embrace the village named Rajpur.

 The school has taken the responsibility of educating the people residing in the village.
 Selected students from each standard are taken there every weekend, during school hours to impart knowledge.
 The first 6 month motive is to make each and every person capable of reading and writing.
 Free books and stationery is being provided for quality education.
 Children are given time to spend with each other, play games and interact.
 Apart from the educational needs, special care is devoted to hygiene and sanitation.
 Girls are being given awareness on the importance of menstrual hygiene as well.
-Various talent hunts have been organised which left everyone overawed.
+Various talent hunts have been organized which left everyone overawed.
 The immense enthusiasm and zeal in the people to learn is the main driving factor.

 A family kind of environment is being created.
 The school treats the people of the village as its own students and is unbiased.
 By adopting a village, the school is making its students sensitive towards the needs of the environment at a young age.
 It is committed towards raising the leaders of tomorrow.

-Newspaper Report Writing Examples
+News Report Writing Examples

 2. Write a newspaper report on a Bus Accident taking ideas from the following hints: